kstenerud/concise-encoding/DESIGN.md

 ### Recursive Data

 Recursive data structures are very useful and powerful, yet potentially very dangerous.
 Concise Encoding opts to support recursive structures, with the caveat that they are opt-in (to avoid inadvertently opening a security hole).

+### CBE Type Codes

+#### Small Integers

+Integer is one of the most commonly used data types, and small values are much more common than large values in the wild (with the majority falling between -100 and 100).

+Small integer types in CBE are encoded as the type codes themselves, such that one can simply cast the type code to a signed 8-bit integer.
+The other types take the remaining type code space 101 to 127 and -101 to -128.
+This keeps the encoding size down for the most commonly encountered values.

+#### Fixed Size Integers

+The type codes for the integer types were chosen such that the lowest bit of the type code is always 0 for positive values and 1 for negative values, unofficially acting like a sign bit.

+#### Booleans

+The boolean type codes were chosen such that the low bit of the type code is 0 for false and 1 for true.